Codecademy/docs/content/c-sharp/concepts/strings/terms/toupper/toupper.md

 - 'paths/computer-science'
 ---

-The **`.ToUpper()`** method is a method in C# that takes a string and returns a copy of this string converted to uppercase.
+The **`.ToUpper()`** method is a method in C# that returns a new string with all the characters converted to uppercase.
 Numbers and symbols are not changed.

+This method does not modify the original string, but instead, it creates a new string that contains the uppercase version of the original string.

 ## Syntax